-Decisions by the PTO on trademark matters are reviewed by the Intellectual Rights Court, which also hears cassation appeals on trademark infringement cases, rendered by lower commercial courts.
-Decisions by the Intellectual Rights Court may be further appealed to the Russian Supreme Court.
+Decisions by the PTO on trademark matters are reviewed by the Intellectual Property Rights Court (the IP Court), which also hears cassation appeals on trademark infringement cases, rendered by lower commercial courts.
+Decisions by the IP Court may be further appealed to the Russian Supreme Court.

-The Federal Antimonopoly Service fights unfair competition and unfair advertising cases that might also involve trademarks.
+The Federal Antimonopoly Service (FAS) fights unfair competition and unfair advertising cases that might also involve trademarks.
 In particular, a decision by the Service on unfair competition relating to trademark registration and use is a ground for the PTO to invalidate a trademark.